ImanSeyed/ImanSeyed/README.md

 ## About Me
 🙃 Hey, I'm Iman!

 🛠️ I'm currently working on [`riftrace`](https://github.com/ImanSeyed/riftrace), a Rust library for diving into the Linux kernel's Ftrace.
 I love crafting software for embedded Linux systems, especially when it involves network programming.
-I'm also tinkering with [`tcp-tun`](https://github.com/ImanSeyed/tcp-tun), implementing TCP RFC and IPv4 RFC on a tun device in Linux using C++.
+I'm also tinkering with [`tcp-tun`](https://github.com/ImanSeyed/tcp-tun), implementing TCP RFC and IPv4 RFC on a tun device in Linux using C.

 📚 Beyond coding, I'm into exploring quirky and sometimes eerie RFCs.
 Learning is my jam – I'm always on the lookout for new tech horizons.